 The Manual for the Development of Job Descriptions (JD)

-A dues-based service, this manual provides qualifications, reporting structures, job goals, scope of responsibilities, and legal citations for the many positions in your district.
-Simply customize each sample description to meet your district’s needs for positions ranging from superintendent to buildings and grounds supervisor.
+A dues-based service, this manual provides qualifications, reporting structures, job goals, scope of responsibilities, and legal citations for the many positions in your district/school.
+Simply customize each sample description to meet your district’s/school’s needs for positions ranging from chief school administrator (superintendent or lead person) to buildings and grounds supervisor.

 NJSBA’s Policies and Positions on Education